Nitin2575/strength-intelligence/README.md

 These limitations are part of the project, not something I want to hide.

-## Current Status
+## Current Status & Next Iteration

-This repository is a working product case study and experiment.
-It includes real product thinking, example queries, starter analysis code, system diagrams, frontend specifications, and an honest record of assumptions and limitations.
+This repository is intentionally built in public.
+Rather than generating synthetic long-term results, each iteration reflects real product development, real data collection, and continuous refinement of the measurement system.

 Below is a current mobile interface prototype and UI/UX direction.
 Currently still in development and planning.
 This serves as a rough idea of how a future established app would look and feel for this intended purpose.